By Dean Yeong on November 20, 2017

 One estimate is that 85% of garment industry workers were Jewish immigrants from Germany and eastern Europe.
-The repetitive cutting and sewing did not require education or a new language which became the main income source for Jewish immigrants.
+The repetitive cutting and sewing did not require education or a new language.
+This became the primary income source for Jewish immigrants.

-Among all the garment manufacturers in New York, the story of a Jewish immigrant who had come to the U.S. with bare hands, established a new line which in 20 years developed into a significant industry, stood out.
+Among all the garment manufacturers in New York, the story of one Jewish immigrant stood out.
+This man, who had come to the U.S. with nothing but his bare hands, established a new line which in 20 years developed into a significant industry.

 In 1888, Louis Borgenicht and his wife, Regina sailed for America from Poland.
 Starting out in an eight-dollar-a-week apartment on Eldridge Street, Louis began by selling herrings.
-But they can’t see how selling herrings on the street leads to a constructive business.
-Soon he was buying and selling whatever he could lay his hands on.
+But they soon realized that selling herrings on the street would never lead to a constructive business.
+Soon, he was buying and selling whatever he could lay his hands on.

 As Regina gave birth to a second child, a daughter, Loius’s urgency grew.
 He now had four mouths to feed.
 Just as he was about to give up hope, Louis noticed a little Slavic girl wearing an apron utterly common in central Europe but still unknown in America.
 This prompted him to buy 150 yards of material on Hester Street.
 He then immediately manufactured forty children’s’ aprons in one day, with the help of his wife.